Paradies tree

 Creative Cocktails: Ruggine

 Disinclined to follow the status quo, four friends from Rugging various corners of northern Italy converge at Ruggine, a trendy cocktail bar down an otherwise serene alleyway near the main square.
-The usual suspects – Campari, Aperol, etc. – are missing in favor of locally-driven craft mixology that calls on a more artisanal arsenal of spirits and mixers (house-made shrubs, Venetian aperitifs, Romagnan brandies) to concoct a bevy of creative cocktails.
+The usual suspects—Campari, Aperol, etc—are missing in favor of locally-driven craft mixology that calls on a more artisanal arsenal of spirits and mixers (house-made shrubs, Venetian aperitifs, Romagnan brandies) to concoct a bevy of creative cocktails.
 A young and restless professional crowd spills out the door in appreciation.

 Aperitivo al Fresco: Le Serre dei Giardini Margherita

 The cities formerly abandoned municipal greenhouses inside its biggest greenspace have been flipped into what is far and away Bologna’s most interesting spot for a drink.
-Equal parts bar, veg/vegan restaurant, gallery and co-working space, Le Serre draws droves of Bolognesi in the know – hipster literati, cultured socialists, Dads with dogs – to its fantastic, industrial-cool outdoor gardens for Bologna’s most artsy Happy Hour.
+Equal parts bar, veg/vegan restaurant, gallery, and co-working space, Le Serre draws droves of Bolognesi in the know—hipster literati, cultured socialists, dads with dogs—to its fantastic, industrial-cool outdoor gardens for Bologna’s most artsy Happy Hour.

-Grand Hotel Majestic Lobby Entrance
+Photos courtesy of Grand Hotel Majestic

-Big Spenders Only: Grand Hotel Majestic già Baglioni
+Big Spenders Only: Grand Hotel Majestic Già Baglioni

 One of Bologna’s oldest hotels and, true to its name, the city’s only majestic 5-star option.
 Commissioned in the 18th century on the urging of Pope Benedict XIV, this former archiepiscopal seminary converted to hospitality in 1912.
-Today, finely-polished marble, elegant drapery, 300-year-old original frescos and commanding columns work in tandem to craft an ethos of classic European luxury, the likes of which has attracted Frank Sinatra, Princess Diana, Martin Scorsese and the Dalai Lama throughout its history.
+Today, finely-polished marble, elegant drapery, 300-year-old original frescos, and commanding columns work in tandem to craft an ethos of classic European luxury, the likes of which has attracted Frank Sinatra, Princess Diana, Martin Scorsese, and the Dalai Lama throughout its history.

-Grand Hotel Majestic Art Deco Terrace
+Grand Hotel Majestic Art Deco Terrace.
+Photo courtesy of Grand Hotel Majestic

 Best B&B: Bologna nel Cuore

 Owner (and local art historian) Maria picks the fruits for her homemade breakfast jams off the trees at her childhood home in the Dolomites herself – that’s the sort of hospitality on offer at Bologna nel Cuore (“Bologna in the Heart”), a superb two-room, two-apartment B&B near Piazza Maggiore.
-High ceilings, pretty bathroom tiles, vintage accents and one-of-a-kind antique furnishings pepper these accommodations, but its Maria’s keen conviviality that gives it its heart.
+High ceilings, pretty bathroom tiles, vintage accents, and one-of-a-kind antique furnishings pepper these accommodations, but it’s Maria’s keen conviviality that gives it its heart.

-Hotel Metropolitan
+Photo courtesy of Hotel Metropolitan

 Fashionisti & Glitterati: Hotel Metropolitan

-Terrazza Sera Cocktails, Hotel Metropolitan
+Terrazza Sera Cocktails.
+Photo courtesy of Hotel Metropolitan

 Budget Bonanza: Casa Isolani